Li-Jinjie/Li-Jinjie.github.io/_Projects/Development of a Settable Constant Temperature Controller.md

 <img src="https://s2.ax1x.com/2019/08/04/e6qzKx.png" alt="e6qzKx.png" border="0"/>

-There are three buttons on the top of our tank, namely 'SET', 'UP' and 'DOWN'.
-If you want to set the temperature, press the 'SET' button, and the digital tube starts to flicker and displays target temperature.
+The target temperature can be set using **an Android cellphone** or using **buttons**.
+There are three buttons on the top of our tank: 'SET', 'UP' and 'DOWN'.
+To set the temperature, press the 'SET' button, and the digital tube will flicker and display the target temperature.
 Continue to press the 'SET' key to select the digit, and adjust values through the 'UP' and 'DOWN' keys.
-After choosing the temperature and stopping operation for three seconds, the digital tube displays the current temperature and warms up or cools down to the target temperature.
-The heat can also be set by an Android cellphone.
+After selecting the temperature and stopping operation for three seconds, the digital tube will display the current temperature and the device will warm up or cool down to the target temperature.

 Internal size: `300*200*150mm`

-Accuracy: `< ±2℃` (Depend on the environment and how much water is loaded)
+Accuracy: `< ±2℃` (Depending on the environment and how much water is loaded)

-Adjustment time: `About 5min` (Depend on the environment and how much water is loaded)
+Adjustment time: `Approximately 5min` (Depending on the environment and how much water is loaded)

-Simulation:` Multism`
+Simulation: ` Multism`

 PCB design: `Altium designer`

-MCU program: `STM32CubeMX`, `Keil 5`    See the program from [here](https://github.com/Li-Jinjie/Design-of-Settable-Constant-Temperature-Controller/tree/master).
+MCU program: `STM32CubeMX`, `Keil 5`    👉See the program [here](https://github.com/Li-Jinjie/Design-of-Settable-Constant-Temperature-Controller/tree/master).

-### implementation
+### Implementation

 1. **MCU & PID control system**